MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/creating-a-primitive-driver.md

 To improve reliability and guarantee proper behavior of these types of software, especially during OS upgrade and reset scenarios, Windows 10 Version 1903's Plug and Play platform can now handle and manage this type of software package as a top-level entity.

-The types of software that leverage this new platform support are called **Primitive Drivers.** Primitive drivers continue to use INF-based installation and the underlying platform will leverage the [Driver Store](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/driver-store)to keep track of all relevant files.
+The types of software that leverage this new platform support are called **Primitive Drivers.** Primitive drivers continue to use INF-based installation and the underlying platform will leverage the [Driver Store](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/driver-store) to keep track of all relevant files.

 This allows the underlying Plug and Play platform to gracefully install, uninstall, and maintain driver state on OS upgrade.